ArrogantGao/PDMK4MC/README.md

 3. Run `cmake . -B build` to create the build directory
 4. Run `cmake --build build -j 8` to build the project with 8 threads
 5. Run `ctest --test-dir build` to run the tests

+Tips: for usage on `rusty`, need to run `module load intel-oneapi-compilers fftw openmpi`